kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   * *Mitigation:* gang is now an explicit opt-in; this is documented in the [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy) and release notes.

-- **Suspended Jobs and resource release** rely only on GC, which does not address releasing resources (DRA) while a Job is suspended.
+- **Suspended Jobs and resource release.** In alpha the controller relies only on GC, which does not release resources (e.g., DRA claims) while a Job is suspended.
 This is acceptable for alpha.
-Future work may require the controller to delete `PodGroup`/`Workload` on suspend and recreate on resume.
+  * *Mitigation:* it is a committed [Beta requirement](#beta) for the controller to delete `PodGroup`/`Workload` on suspend and recreate them on resume, so that resources are released and the scheduler can make fresh placement decisions.

 ## Design Details